-The Sierra de la Macarena is surrounded by rivers forming part of the Orinoco basin and the sub-basins of the Ariari and Guayabero rivers.
+The national park Sierra de la Macarena is surrounded by rivers forming part of the Orinoco basin and the sub-basins of the Ariari and Guayabero rivers.

-The Sierra de La Macarena mountains are considered by scientists the world over as one of the Earth’s richest wildlife reserves, containing a diverse flora and fauna from four of South America’s great natural regions: the Orinoco basin, the Amazon basin, the Andes and Guyana.
+The national park Sierra de la Macarena mountains are considered by scientists the world over as one of the Earth’s richest wildlife reserves, containing a diverse flora and fauna from four of South America’s great natural regions: the Orinoco basin, the Amazon basin, the Andes and Guyana.

 As an isolated mountain range it is a truly unique area.
 The range is a very important geological formation of sedimentary rocks, and erosion in the area of the River Guayabero has created stunning rock formations.

 The area also boasts numerous archaeological sites around the rivers Duda and Guayabero, including petroglyphs and pictogrammes from the local indigenous cultures.